hamster/bee-merry/README.md

 * A switch
 * Two AA batteries

 Heat up your iron and flip the PCB over.
+I recommend a decent rosin core solder like a Kester 80/20 leaded solder.
+You can use lead-free, though you might find it harder to flow the solder.

 ![Back](images/IMG_20181218_225105.jpg)